Effective Date: 9 May 2019

 1. About us

-The AGL Group provides a wide range of energy and energy-related, products and services.
-This policy describes how we handle your personal information.
+The AGL Group provides a wide range of energy and other products and services.
+This policy describes how we handle your personal information and credit – related information.

-This policy describes how the AGL Group handles your personal information.
+This policy describes how the AGL Group handles your personal information and credit-related information.
 You can find out more about the AGL Group on our website.

 2. Your privacy is important to us

 We keep your information safe.
 We aim to be clear and open about what we do with it.